nervosnetwork/fiber-website/src/pages/docs/getting-started/simple-game.md

 ### 2. Edit the GameOver Scene

 The `GameOverScene` is the scene that will be launched when the game is over.
-The original code only display the final scoring points of the player, here We need to display the earn/lose CKB amount to the scene too.
+The original code only display the final scoring points of the player.
+We need to display the earn/lose CKB amount to the scene too.

 <details>
 <summary>View full code of src/scenes/GameOverScene.ts</summary>